 Education, Training, and Library Occupations

-The most recent data of the U.S. Bureau of Labor Statistics (2019) states the following about education, training, and library occupations:
+The most recent data from the U.S. Bureau of Labor Statistics (2021) states the following about education, training, and library occupations:

 Student enrollment is projected to increase; therefore, postsecondary teachers and preschool, elementary, and secondary school teachers will be needed to meet the demand.
 Education, training, and library occupations, however, are affected by state and local budgets, and budgetary restrictions may limit employment growth.

-The median annual wage for education, training, and library occupations was $50,790 in May 2019, which was higher than the median annual wage for all occupations of $39,810.
+The median annual wage for this group was $57,220 in May 2021, which was higher than the median annual wage for all occupations of $45,760.

 Education, Training, and Library Jobs

 Below you find a list of education, training, and library positions with a job summary, entry-level education, and median pay level.
 Each link brings you to a specific job page where you can find more information about the position, and commonly asked interview questions and answers for that job.

 |Adult Literacy and High School Equivalency Diploma Teachers||Adult basic and secondary education and ESL (English as a Second Language) teachers instruct adults in fundamental skills, such as reading and speaking English.
 They also help students earn their high school equivalency credential.||Bachelor's degree||$59,720|